sassoftware/viya4-iac-k8s/README.md

 This project supports the following options for running:

-- Running the bash `run.sh` script on your local machine
+- Running the bash `oss-k8s.sh` script on your local machine
-- Using a Docker container to run the `run.sh` script (Docker is required)
+- Using a Docker container to run the `oss-k8s.sh` script (Docker is required)

    For more information, see [Docker Usage](./docs/user/DockerUsage.md).
 Using Docker to run the Terraform and Ansible scripts is recommended.